 28 August - 12 September 2018

 The societal codes that govern the female body are inescapable; unsurprisingly breastfeeding is no exception.
-In western culture, the naked breast as a sexualised site often takes precedence over a mothers need to nourish and nurture.
-Although it’s illegal to discriminate on the grounds of breastfeeding (Federal Sex Discrimination Act 1984), in public, it feels uncomfortable and somewhat forbidden.
-Discrimination is still commonplace, and as a mother who doesn’t drive, Ruth is forever deflecting dirty looks and beady eyes while breastfeeding her son Apollo on public transport.
-Shaming mothers in this way prevents constructive discourse from developing, as it silences women whose experiences don’t fit within societies maternal narrative.
-The term ‘milk and tears’ was coined by Julia Kristeva in her 1977 essay Stabat Mater, in which she discusses the mother as a symbol of nurturing and mourning, with the anguish of maternal devotion expressed through the release of milk and tears.
+In Western culture, the naked breast as a sexualised site often takes precedence over a mother's need to nourish and nurture.
+Although it's illegal to discriminate on the grounds of breastfeeding (Federal Sex Discrimination Act 1984), in public, it can feel uncomfortable and somewhat forbidden.
+Discrimination is still commonplace, and as a mother who doesn't drive, Ruth is forever deflecting dirty looks and beady eyes while breastfeeding her son Apollo on public transport.
+Shaming mothers in this way prevents constructive discourse from developing.
+The term 'milk and tears' was coined by Julia Kristeva in her 1977 essay Stabat Mater, in which she discusses the mother as a symbol of nurturing and mourning, with the anguish of maternal devotion expressed through the release of milk and tears.